Barmah Forest virus infection

 What causes Barmah Forest virus disease?

 Barmah Forest virus disease is caused by the Barmah Forest virus.
 This virus is spread to humans through mosquito bites.
-Mosquitoes become carriers of the virus after biting infected animals.
+Mosquitoes become carriers of the virus after biting infected animals or infected people, especially in the first few days after they become sick.

 When should I see my doctor?

-If you suspect you have Barmah Forest virus disease, visit your doctor for advice and testing.
-Your doctor can help manage your symptoms.
+If you think you have Barmah Forest virus infection, see your doctor for advice and testing.
+Your doctor can help you manage the symptoms.

 Barmah Forest virus infection is a nationally notifiable disease.
-This means your doctor must inform government health authorities if they diagnose a case of Barmah Forest virus infection.
+This means your doctor must inform government health authorities if they diagnose Barmah Forest virus infection.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.